ishanvyas22/awesome-open-source-systems/README.md

 - [CapRover](https://github.com/caprover/caprover) - CapRover is an extremely easy to use app/database deployment & web server manager for your NodeJS, Python, PHP, ASP.NET, Ruby, MySQL, MongoDB, Postgres, WordPress (and etc...) applications!
 - [Coolify](https://github.com/coollabsio/coolify) - An open-source, hassle-free, self-hostable Heroku & Netlify alternative.
 - [Dokku](https://github.com/dokku/dokku/) - A docker-powered PaaS that helps you build and manage the lifecycle of applications.
+- [Rancher](https://github.com/rancher/rancher) - Rancher is an open source container management platform built for organizations that deploy containers in production.
+Rancher makes it easy to run Kubernetes everywhere, meet IT requirements, and empower DevOps teams.

 ## Project Management